Recent advancements in magnesium-mediated organic transformations

 Abstract

 Magnesium-based organometallic complexes that facilitate redox-neutral catalysis represent an alternative to traditional transition-metal catalysis, enabling unprecedented functionalization of organic molecules.
 Moreover, its low toxicity and cost-effectiveness make it a key element in environmentally benign organic transformations.
 Accordingly, an extensive range of reactions, including substitution, addition, cyclization, and radical cross-coupling, has been achieved through magnesium-based catalysis, either under thermal or photo-irradiation conditions.
-Here, we delineated the valuable organic transformations accomplished recently via earth-abundant magnesium metal catalysis.
+Here, we delineate the valuable organic transformations accomplished recently via earth-abundant magnesium metal catalysis.

 Article information